 Colleges consider your AP exam scores during the admissions process, so performing as best as you can on your AP exams does matter.

 The DBQ essay is marked based on the following categories:

 Here is an overview of the rubric for the DBQ essay:

 The entire essay is worth seven points, each category carrying a different number of points.
 Keep the points system in mind when writing.
 It will help you strategize how much time to spend on each piece of the essay.
 Doing this will allow you to better manage your time and put in extra work on the factors that matter most.

-Now that we have answered the question “What is a DBQ?,” you may still have other questions about the specifics of the essay.
+You may still have other questions about the specifics of the essay.
 Here are answers to some frequently asked questions about the DBQ essay.

 If AP classes are a good fit for you, you should consider taking as many as you can in areas that interest you.
 Top schools such as Yale, Cornell, Columbia, and Harvard take AP classes seriously when considering applicants and sometimes even give students credit for their AP classes.

-Ultimately, the DBQ is similar to other essays you will find on exams but have a larger focus on the application of knowledge and skills.
+Ultimately, the DBQ is similar to other essays you will find on exams but has a larger focus on the application of knowledge and skills.
 If you study and prepare before taking the exam, there is nothing to worry about.